A characterization of the Filippov convention: Abstract

 \section{Abstract}

-Filippov's method is widely used in the literature to define vector fields on a discontinuity set of piecewise-continuous vector fields.
-However, it is not the only definition that has been proposed, and its theoretical assumptions are not well understood.
-The aim of this paper is to characterize Filippov's method such that its appropriateness can be examined.
-First, we provide a general formulation of sliding vector fields, and then characterize the Filippov vector field in terms of geometric and dynamical conditions via elementary methods.
-Our results show that the Filippov vector field follows from reasonable requirements as a generalization of continuous vector fields.
+The Filippov convention is widely used in the literature to define vector fields on a discontinuity set of piecewise-continuous vector fields.
+The aim of this paper is to give a sufficient and necessary condition for an interpolation scheme of piecewise-continuous vector fields to coincide with the Filippov convention.
+That is, we show that a map from a space of piecewise-continuous vector fields with two components to the space of vector fields coincides with the Filippov convention where the latter can be applied, if it is sufficiently well-behaved as a generalization of continuous vector fields.